apache/cordova-docs/docs/en/edge/guide/project-settings/index.md

 ### `<plugin>`

-These elements map to native APIs that the application will be able to access.
+These elements map to native APIs that the application accesses.
 At runtime, the Apache Cordova framework checks the `<plugin>` elements and maps them to native code to enable your Cordova application to access device APIs otherwise unavailable to typical web-based applications.

 ### `<access>`

 These elements define how your whitelist works.
 Please see the Domain Whitelist Guide for more information.

 ### `<content>`

-This element defines the start page of your application, relative to the project's standard web assets root folder.
-The default is "index.html".
+This element defines your application's start page relative to the project's standard web assets root folder.
+The default is `index.html`.